How to Make HTTP Requests Through Tor with Python

 pip install requests[socks]

-Step 2: Create a Tor Session
+Step 2: Configure a Tor-Enabled Session

 import requests